Peel Memorial, Bury: History

-On Wednesday 10 July 1850, eight days after Peel's sudden and unexpected death, a public meeting in the court house at Bury Town Hall resolved that "a monument be erected in some central part of the town as a perpetual memorial of our eminent townsman."
+On 10 July 1850, eight days after Peel's sudden and unexpected death, a public meeting at the courthouse in Bury Town Hall resolved that "a monument be erected in some central part of the town as a perpetual memorial of our eminent townsman."
 A subsequent campaign also lobbied for a monument at the top of Harcles Hill near Ramsbottom.

-A Testimonial Committee was appointed to erect the memorial, and subscriptions were invited to raise funds for it.
-Eventually a sum of £2,700 was collected, of which £2,500 was to be spent on the memorial, with the remainder covering expenses.
-Nearly 2,000 individuals contributed, with subscriptions varying from £200 given by Mr Thomas Norris of Preston, to 1d donated by Miss Rachel Knowles.
+A Testimonial Committee was appointed to oversee the erection of the memorial, and subscriptions were invited to raise funds for it.
+Eventually, a sum of £2,700 was collected, of which £2,500 was allocated for the memorial, with the remainder covering expenses.
+Nearly 2,000 individuals contributed, with subscriptions ranging from £200 given by Mr Thomas Norris of Preston, to 1d donated by Miss Rachel Knowles.

 The committee decided that the memorial should take the form of a bronze statue on a granite base.
-Rather than hold an open competition, it was decided to invite submissions from notable sculptors.
-Twenty one artists were asked to submit ideas, including Baily, Carlo Marochetti, John Henry Foley and William Calder Marshall.
+Rather than holding an open competition, they chose to invite submissions from notable sculptors.
+Twenty-one artists were asked to submit ideas, including Baily, Carlo Marochetti, John Henry Foley and William Calder Marshall.

-In February 1851 an exhibition was held at the town hall to allow the public to inspect the submissions.
+In February 1851, an exhibition was held at the town hall to allow the public to inspect the submissions.
 Many statuettes, busts and architectural designs were displayed.
-14,286 people viewed the exhibits over a period of several days.
-The venue forbade admission to "Persons in Clogs", however so enthusiastic were the working people of Bury to see the exhibition that many "ran up the steps in their stocking-feet".
+Over a period of several days, 14,286 people viewed the exhibits.
+Although the venue forbade admission to "Persons in Clogs", the working people of Bury were so enthusiastic to see the exhibition that many "ran up the steps in their stocking-feet".
 Following a committee meeting on 14 February 1851, it was decided to offer the commission to Baily.

 The statue was cast at Frederic Robinson and Edward Cottam's Statue Foundry and Bronze Works in Pimlico, London.
-The foundry employed a new technique which allowed the statue to be cast as a single piece of bronze,.
-It was described as "a cast of surpassing beauty - almost perfect from the mould itself".
+The foundry employed a new technique that allowed the statue to be cast as a single piece of bronze.
+It was described as "a cast of surpassing beauty – almost perfect from the mould itself".

-The finished statue was inaugurated on Wednesday 8 September 1852.
-The ceremony was attended by Peel's brothers John (the Dean of Worcester) and Lawrence, his son Frederick (at that time MP for Bury), many local dignitaries, and a crowd of 10–15,000 local people.
-The following day saw the ceremonial opening of Peel Monument above the village of Holcombe near Ramsbottom at which Frederick was also present as guest of honour.
+The finished statue was inaugurated on 8 September 1852.
+The ceremony was attended by Peel's brothers John (the Dean of Worcester) and Lawrence, his son Frederick (then MP for Bury), many local dignitaries, and a crowd of 10–15,000 people.
+The following day saw the ceremonial opening of the Peel Monument above the village of Holcombe near Ramsbottom, at which Frederick was also present as guest of honour.

 The statue was designated a Grade II listed building on 29 January 1985.

 Baily's maquette for the sculpture is preserved at Bury Art Museum.

-The buttons on the sculpted garments are accidentally reversed and are on "the girl's side."

-For a while there were public toilets below the memorial and his hand gestured to the men's entrance.